 Multiple factors dictate your school’s estimated COA, including:

 Tuition and Fees

 Tuition makes up the largest chunk of the cost of attending a school.
 This tends to be similar for every student.
 However, it’s important to remember that the cost of tuition can also be affected by your major and number of credit hours you take per semester or quarter.

 Fees are also a part of the COA.
 What the fees cover depends on the school.
 Some are “green” fees to cover any energy costs and others may charge a fee for enrolling.

 Cost of attendance also includes books and potential supplies, though this varies greatly from major to major and even person to person.
 An English major may have to spend more on books for example, while an Art major may need to spend more on supplies.
 Before attending college, you might want to figure out your personal estimated cost for this area.
 Your school’s website, Amazon, Barnes and Noble, or other retailers all list prices.

 Room and Board

 While cost of attendance may just seem like another number, it’s one you need to know.
-Not only does it have an overall affect on your pocketbook, it could determine which financial aid package you go with.
+Not only does it have an overall effect on your pocketbook, but it could also determine which financial aid package you go with.
 If a school has a higher COA, you could be eligible for more financial aid for that school.
 However, costs will always vary from student to student, so make sure to plan a budget for your upcoming years that you can stick to.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!